yezero/sandstorm/docs/administering/reverse-proxy.md

 themselves, you might need to [read about WebSocket connections in our FAQ](faq.md#how-do-i-enable-websockets-proxying-or-why-do-some-apps-seem-to-crash-reload).

-## Configuring nginx and Sandstorm for reverse proxying
+## Configuring nginx and Thurly for reverse proxying

 ### nginx optional: Apache2 and other choices available